Articles related to presidential election

 What If the Presidential Election Is a Tie?

-What if the 538 Electors sit down after the election and vote to a 269 to 269 tie? ... each state in the House gets exactly one (1) vote when selecting the president.
+What if the 538 Electors sit down after the election and vote to a 269 to 269 tie? ... as their first official duty the selection of the next President of the United States.

 Presidential Elections - Reading Comprehension